 - Calculate your estimated monthly payment and total repayment amount.

-- Review your loan debt summary on the National Student Loan Data System for current loan obligations.
+- Review your loan debt summary on My Federal Student Aid for current loan obligations.

 - Budget wisely and borrow only what you need.